CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 ### Have a comment? {#have-a-comment}

-Join the [discussion](https://discu.eu/?q=https%3A%2F%2Fcoredumped.dev%2F2022%2F04%2F11%2Fimplementing-a-safe-garbage-collector-in-rust%2F&submit_title=Implementing%20a%20safe%20garbage%20collector%20in%20Rust%20%E2%80%A2%20Core%20Dumped), send me an [email](mailto:troy.hinckley@dabrev.com), or open an [issue](https://github.com/CeleritasCelery/rune/issues/new).
+Join the discussion on [HN](https://hn.algolia.com/?dateRange=all&page=0&prefix=false&query=https%3A%2F%2Fcoredumped.dev%2F2022%2F04%2F11%2Fimplementing-a-safe-garbage-collector-in-rust%2F&sort=byPopularity&type=story), [Lobsters](https://lobste.rs/search?q=https%3A%2F%2Fcoredumped.dev%2F2022%2F04%2F11%2Fimplementing-a-safe-garbage-collector-in-rust%2F&what=stories&order=newest), [Reddit](https://www.reddit.com/search/?q=url%3Acoredumped.dev%2F2022%2F04%2F11%2Fimplementing-a-safe-garbage-collector-in-rust%2F&sort=top), send me an [email](mailto:troy.hinckley@dabrev.com), or open an [issue](https://github.com/CeleritasCelery/rune/issues/new).

 [^fn:1]: Why is reference counting slower then garbage collection?
 There is a lot that goes into it, but it boils down to two main issues: